zengkuang/RandomGraphGenerator/README.md

 # RandomGraphGenerator

-This is graph generator for IIMP6010.
+This is a random graph generator for IIMP6010.